 There is much in the Old Testament that is difficult to understand, and because of the significant amount of repetition (especially the repetition of things that often seem unimportant or even irrelevant—such as the “begats,” the naming of the mighty men, and the division of the promised land among the tribes of Israel).
 There is also much that is tedious and much that seems strange.
 Sometimes the messages of the Old Testament seem irrelevant and remote from our times.
 Sometimes, in fact, it seems to us that all God wanted to do was punish His people, and punish them severely.
 There was indeed a lot of punishing going on—or so it seems.
 The extent of God’s punishments is put in a little better perspective when we realize that the Old Testament covers 4,000 years and that most authors tend to record those things that seem to be out of the ordinary—either because they are unusually good or unusually bad.
-Also, there are some things—especially some of the punishments—that just do not make sense to us.
+Also, there are some things—especially some of the punishments—that just do not make sense to the typical Bible reader.
 These things are there, and we have to deal with them in our minds one way or another.
 And sometimes that is not easy.

 We can get a better perspective, however, if we remember that what we are reading in the Old Testament is not giving us all the details about what happened.
 I believe that when the day arrives in the eternal worlds when you and I have access to all the facts surrounding what seem to be outlandish stories, our concerns about those events will be greatly diminished.
 It is safe to say, I believe, that the message of the Old Testament is not: “If you goof up you will be destroyed.”
 If the God of the New Testament is a loving God, as the record attests, then He was also a loving God in the Old Testament.
 He does not change, for, as he says, “I am the Lord, I change not.”
 (Malachi 3:6)